Informational Interview Questions

 interruptions.
 How typical is this noise and bustle?"
 Use this style sparingly so

 that the focus remains on the person being interviewed.

-To learn about how to conduct information interviews, refer to Career Guide C5, Interviewing for Information.
-If you are preparing for your job search, refer also to Career Guide J4, Networking.
+To learn about how to conduct information interviews, refer to the Interviewing for Information handout.
+If you are preparing for your job search, refer also to the Networking handout.